mattermost-community/mattermost-plugin-welcomebot/README.md

                     "##### I've added you to a few channels to get you started:", "",
-                    "~escalation-process - To review the DevSecOps escalation process", "~incidents - To collaborate and resolve seucrity incidents", ],
+                    "~escalation-process - To review the DevSecOps escalation process", "~incidents - To collaborate and resolve seucrity incidents" ],
                 "Actions" : [
                     {